 We also need volunteers to serve as judges at the regional meet.
 If your team cannot recruit a volunteer judge prior to registration, you will not be allowed to register.
 Judges must attend a mandatory training on February 9, 2019.

-Parents and students in all grades are invited to an Odyssey Information Meeting:
+Parents and students in all grades are invited to an annual Odyssey Information Meeting in the fall to learn more.

-Interested 3rd to 5th Grade students and parents should also make plans to have their prospective OMERs attend at least one Friday afternoon Odyssey of the Mind Workshop.
+Interested 3rd to 5th Grade students and parents should also make plans to have their prospective OMERs attend at least one Friday afternoon Odyssey of the Mind “Spontaneous” Workshop in the fall,to allow students to try out this activity and determine if they would like to join a team.

 Odyssey Interest Form